elasticluster/elasticluster/docs/playbooks.rst

 * Ubuntu 16.04

-This playbook installs Kafka_ nodes with Zookeeper_ as orchistrator.
+This playbook installs Kafka_ nodes with Zookeeper_ as orchestrator.
 It comprises a Zookeeper quorum, and kafka nodes.
 Kafka is a distributed streaming platform (used for building real-time data pipelines and streaming).